ibm-cloud-docs/apps/dep-app-tool.md

 # Deploying apps
 {: #deploying-apps}

-You can deploy your apps with a DevOps toolchain or the command-line interface (CLI).
+You can deploy your applications with a DevOps toolchain or the command-line interface (CLI).
 A DevOps toolchain is a set of tool integrations.
 The CLI is a simple way to deploy your apps and service instances.
 {: shortdesc}

 ## Deploying apps by using DevOps toolchains